Skip to main content

 Full English Breakfast

-The ultimate morning meal with bacon, sausages, eggs, baked beans, grilled tomatoes, mushrooms, toast, and black pudding - designed to sustain throughout the day.
+A filling morning plate of bacon, sausages, eggs, baked beans, grilled tomatoes, mushrooms, toast, and black pudding, meant to keep you going until well past lunch.

 Allergens: